ARMmbed/mbed-os-example-ble/BLE_LEDBlinker/readme.md

 scan for advertising connections.
 Then it connects to an LED peripheral and attempts to write the LED characteristic to toggle the LED state.

-*Before you try this demo, make sure that the `peedAddr` filter os updated based on the peripheral's MAC address.*
+*Before you try this demo, make sure that the `peerAddr` filter is updated based on the peripheral's MAC address.*

 What You’ll Need